kddubey/cappr/docs/source/4_user_guide.rst

 newlines, and word casing. :mod:`cappr.openai.classify` does not do any string processing for you: **it just concatenates the three strings and sends it**!

-And yes, you'll still have to do "prompt engineering".
-It's mostly a matter of trial and error.
-Here's an `external guide`_ if you'd like to survey research in this field.\ [#]_

 .. warning:: Currently, :mod:`cappr.openai.classify` must repeat the ``prompt`` for
              however many completions there are.
 So if your prompt is long and your completions are short, you may end up spending much more with CAPPr.
-             (:mod:`cappr.huggingface.classify` does not have to repeat the prompt because it caches it.)
+             (:mod:`cappr.huggingface.classify` does not have to repeat the prompt because it caches its representation.)

+And yes, you'll still have to do prompt engineering.
+It's mostly a matter of trial and error.
+Here's an `external guide`_ if you'd like to survey research in this field.\ [#]_ Step-by-step\ [#]_ and chain-of-thought prompting\ [#]_ are highly effective for slighly more complex classification tasks.
+While CAPPr is not immediately well-suited to these sorts of prompts, it may be applied to post-process completions:

+1. Get the completion from the step-by-step / chain-of-thought prompt

+2. Pass this completion in a second prompt, and have CAPPr classify the answer.

 .. _external guide: https://lilianweng.github.io/posts/2023-03-15-prompt-engineering/